killaitis/peloton/README.md

 ## Introduction

-To give an overview of the architecture and terminology of Peloton, refer to the [core concepts of Peloton](./docs/Concepts.md).
+To give an overview of the architecture and terminology of Peloton, refer to the [introduction to Peloton](./docs/introduction.md).

 ## Examples